 Personal information will be stored in accordance with applicable laws and only kept for as long as necessary to fulfil the purposes described in this Notice or as otherwise required by applicable law.

-If you are not successful, we will keep your candidate account open for 12 months, to allow us to consider you for other suitable openings within DBW in the future unless you request that we delete your account.
+If you are not successful, we will keep your candidate account open for 12 months, to allow us to consider you for other suitable openings within DBW in the future unless you request that we delete your account sooner.
+After 12 months, your candidate account will be automatically deleted.

 We have a retention period of 2 years in relation to email correspondence.
 If we need to retain your emails for a period longer than stated, we will do so to either keep to the law, if there are existing claims or complaints that will reasonably require us to keep your information, or for regulatory or technical reasons.